skx/dotfiles/.emacs.d/init.md

 ```

-## Recent Files
+### Quick File Access - Recent Files

-Here we keep track of recent files that have been opened, we prune the list every time we launch and we ensure that
+We keep track of recent files that have been opened, we prune the list every time we launch and we ensure that
 we remove the `ido.last` file which is populated by the ido completion-framework:

 ```lisp